oracle/docker-images/CONTRIBUTING.md

 - Don't install `wget` as the base images already include `curl`.
 - Always remember to run `yum clean all` in the same `RUN` directive as a `yum install` so that the yum metadata is not stored in the layer.
+- Always document any inputs (via `--build-arg` or `-e`) required by `docker build` or `docker run`.
+This documentation should also clearly state any defaults that are used if no input is provided.
+- If a custom value must be provided by the end-user, the build or run should gracefully fail if that value is not provided.

 ## Oracle Contributor Agreement